Kurento/kurento/source/Architecture.rst

 APIs and interfaces exposed by the architecture
 -----------------------------------------------

-The capabilities of the media plane (Media Server) and signaling plane (Application Server) are exposed through a number of APIs, which provide increasing abstraction levels.
+The capabilities of the media plane (Media Server) and signalling plane (Application Server) are exposed through a number of APIs, which provide increasing abstraction levels.
 These APIs are nested in an onion-like layered architecture, where each level uses the services exposed by its